fgouteroux/terraform-provider-mimir/docs/resources/alertmanager_config.md

 - `send_resolved` (Boolean) Whether to notify about resolved alerts.
 - `source` (String) A backlink to the sender of the notification.
 - `tags` (String) Comma separated list of tags attached to the notifications.
-- `update_alerts` (String) Whether to update message and description of the alert in OpsGenie if it already exists.
+- `update_alerts` (Boolean) Whether to update message and description of the alert in OpsGenie if it already exists.
 By default, the alert is never updated in OpsGenie, the new message only appears in activity log.

 <a id="nestedblock--receiver--opsgenie_configs--http_config"></a>
 ### Nested Schema for `receiver.opsgenie_configs.http_config`